 How your rates are spent

 Your rates are used to carry out important work in your area.
-The work being carried out currently sits under our five portfolios, agreed by the community through our Long-Term Plan
+The work is organised into our three core services, agreed by the community through our Long-Term Plan

 Your rates at work

-The below activities are funded by your rates and align to one of our five portfolios of work.
+The below activities are funded by your rates and align to one of our three core services.

 Air quality